"The Strike" referred to above was the 50,000

 Begun in the 1930s, the Trans-Canada Highway was not

-completed in the region as a through road until around 1960.
+completed in the region as a through road until 1960.
 So the

 early development of both Schreiber and White River was centred around